Alert Message

 13 July 2017

-Josh's Experience with Canterbury Legal
+Josh's First Home Triumph: A Partnership with Canterbury Legal

 What made you want to own your own home?
 It's the classic Kiwi dream to own your own home.
 Aside from that, it is a good investment and I'd put it down to a few main reasons from a financial stand point.
 Having a roof over your head is a necessity and renting is a […]